 I am an associate professor, director of graduate studies, and former program chair of industrial design in the School of Design at Carnegie Mellon University in Pittsburgh, Pennsylvania.
-My core teaching includes How People Work, Research Methods for Design, and The Meaning of Form (Industrial Design Studio II).
+My core teaching includes How People Work, Research Methods for Design, and The Meaning of Form (Industrial Design Studio).
 I have dedicated my teaching and research to methods and practices for human centered design, with an emphasis on design ethnography, participatory design, and the meaning of form in context.

 I am co-author of the book, Universal Methods of Design: 100 Ways to Research Complex Problems, Develop Innovative Ideas, and Design Effective Solutions.
 Beverly, MA: Rockport Publishers, 2012.